kanak-attack-manoa/kanak-attack-manoa.github.io/index.md

 ## Milestones
 * In Milestone 1, we created the landing page, deployed to Digital Ocean, and created four mockup pages.
 We also have two pages that read/write to the database.
 Our latest updates have also been deployed to Digital Ocean.
 (Finished) [M1 Project Board](https://github.com/kanak-attack-manoa/kanak-attack-manoa/projects/1)
 * In Milestone 2, we will improve the quality of our application.
 We plan on implementing a User page, and having our pages read and write from the database.
 (In progress) [M2 Project Board](https://github.com/kanak-attack-manoa/kanak-attack-manoa/projects/2)
+* In Milestone 3, we will improve our app even more with user/vendor/admin specific options.
+Testing and searching keywords of the database should be fully functional by Milestone 3 (In Progress) [M3 Project Board](https://github.com/kanak-attack-manoa/kanak-attack-manoa/projects/3)

 ## Developer Guide